Mitachan57384/T440p-HACKINTOSH-MONTEREY-EFI/README.md

 # T440p-HACKINTOSH-MONTEREY-EFI
-This is my T440p EFI for MacOs Monterey
+This is my T440p EFI for MacOs Monterey~
+Yamikawaii first project~